-Our 10 year plan for older people services highlights the need to respond to the rising demand for smaller properties and for homes which are fully accessible.
-The HSCP offers the opportunity to work in partnership to influence Renfrewshire's local Housing Strategy.
+• Our 10 year plan for older people's services and the Renfrewshire Local Housing Strategy (LHS) highlight the need to respond to the rising demand for smaller properties and for homes which are fully accessible.
+The LHS also recognises the need to develop appropriate housing solutions to meet the requirements of specific groups.
+The HSCP offers the opportunity to work in partnership to influence Renfrewshire's Local Housing Strategy.
 We will continue to improve services and systems for those who are homeless or at risk of homelessness.